Shotbylu/-ML-Projects/README.md

 ### Creating A Pull Request

 1. Fork the Repo
-2. Create your Project Branch (`git checkout -b Project/AmazingProject`)
+2. Create your Project Branch (`git checkout -b Project/ML-Projects`)
-3. Commit your Changes (`git commit -m 'Add some AmazingProject'`)
+3. Commit your Changes (`git commit -m 'Add some ML-Projects'`)
-4. Push to the Branch (`git push origin Project/AmazingProject`)
+4. Push to the Branch (`git push origin Project/-ML-Projects`)
-5. Open a Pull Request
+6. Open a Pull Request

 ## License